sanelca/FLIGHT-BOOKER/README.md

 rails s
 ```

-Once its running, head over to your browser to [see Fakebook](http://localhost:3000/).
+Once its running, head over to your browser to [see Flight booker](http://localhost:3000/).

 ### Running Tests